Liqing-Li/Personal-Website/content/home/teaching.md

 +++

 **Instructor** (Full course responsibility):
+Economics, Causality, and Analytics at CSUF.
+2022

+Environmental and Natural Resource Economics (Master-level) at CSUF.
+2021

 Intermediate Microeconomics at CSUF.
-Fall 2020; Spring 2021
+2020 - 2022

 Microcomputer Applications at UIUC.
 Fall 2018; Spring 2019; Fall 2019